kenzanlabs/capstan/gcp/DNSTLSOauth2.md

 ### Configuring OAUTH2

-Finally, we need to perform and OAUTH2 configuration.
+Finally, we need to perform OAUTH2 configuration.
+For a successfull configureation we need the following four pieces of information

+1. The Client ID
+2. The Client Secret
+3. Which provider...string value from [google|github|xxxxx]
+4. Domain Restiction like `mycompany.com`
+5. You will need to set the authorized redirect URL to `https://spinnaker-api.$DOMAIN/login`

+Using your project's

 ## Activating